Proposal Review Timeline

 IRB Meeting Schedule

-FALL 2022 SEMESTER SCHEDULE
+spring 2023 SEMESTER SCHEDULE

 The full board meetings will be conducted remotely via zoom on the below listed dates from 3:30 to 5 pm as scheduled by the IRB coordinator.
 All full board proposals must be submitted at least two weeks before the meeting date.